 Clinics at the hospital in Colchester include dentistry, breast screening, audiology, dermatology, ophthalmology and genito-urinary medicine.

 The Unison union said the closure had been expected for 20 years and would benefit patients and staff.

 Colchester Hospital University NHS Foundation Trust said all services and departments now at Essex County Hospital would be transferred to other sites, some in the community, by April 2015.

 The trust is at the centre of a police inquiry over alleged cancer waiting time "inaccuracies".

-The Care Quality Commission (CQC) said it found three patients who had waited more than 100 days for treatment.'Some sadness'
+The Care Quality Commission (CQC) said it found three patients who had waited more than 100 days for treatment.

 NHS England inspectors found "proper investigations" into complaints staff were bullied had not been carried out.

 The trust said the closure was not linked to the inquiry but had been a long-term plan.

 A "detailed plan" for improvement was set out in a document due to be discussed by the trust board on Thursday.